maczokni/crimemapping_textbook_bookdown/docs/05-week5.md

 There are different types of cartograms.

 Density-equalizing (contiguous) cartograms are your traditional cartograms.
 In density-equalizing cartograms, map features bulge out a specific variable.
 Even though it distorts each feature, it remains connected during its creation.
 On the other hand, you can have Non-Contiguous Cartograms, where features in non-contiguous cartograms don’t have to stay connected.
 Finally, Dorling Cartogram (named after professor [Danny Dorling](https://www.geog.ox.ac.uk/staff/ddorling.html)) uses shapes like circles and rectangles to depict area.
 These types of cartograms make it easy to recognize patterns.
-For example, here is a Darling Cartogram I made of [FixMyStreet](www.fixmystreet.org) reports in London:
+For example, here is a Dorling Cartogram I made of [FixMyStreet](www.fixmystreet.org) reports in London:

 ![](img/notNaAll3CartogramNewFrame.png)